Frederika Alexis Cull

-Frederika Alexis Cull (born 5 October 1999) is an Indonesian-Australian actress, model, activist and beauty pageant titleholder who won the title of Puteri Indonesia 2019 representing DKI Jakarta 1.
+Frederika Alexis Cull (born 5 October 1999) is an Indonesian-Australian actress, model, activist, and beauty pageant titleholder who won the title of Puteri Indonesia 2019.
 She represented Indonesia at the Miss Universe 2019 pageant, where she placed in the Top 10.
-Frederika became the seventh Indonesian, and the first representative of Jakarta SCR to be placed as a finalist in Miss Universe history.
+She became the seventh Indonesian to place as a finalist in Miss Universe history.

 Early life and education

 Cull was born in Jakarta, Indonesia, but at the age of 1 until 7 years old she was living in her father hometown, Gold Coast, Queensland, Australia.
 Cull was born to a British-English born Australian father, Roy Alexis Cull and an Indonesian step-mother, Yuliar Markonah Peers.
 Frederika moved to Jakarta, Indonesia at the age of seven to pursue her study and modeling career, also she started her foray in acting career at age of 14.

 Frederika finish her college study at Australian Independent School Indonesia (AIS Indonesia) in Jakarta, Indonesia. and she took up her bachelor degree Hons. in Economics and Management studies in The Oxford Centre for Management Studies (OCMS) - Saïd Business School of the University of Oxford in Oxford, Oxfordshire, England, and Entrepreneurship Summer Course Program in the same university as well.